Here is your guide to the best full-face snorkel masks for when you’re venturing off to somewhere warm and sunny this summer.

 - It has a camera insert on the top

 - Water is unable to get into the mask thanks to the mechanism at the top section

 - Flat lens and a 180-degree field of vision for better visibility

 - Folds and clicks shut for easy and compact traveling

 - Anti-fogging technology also

-This mask is compatible with GoPro, so you can easily attach the camera and capture all the wonderful sights you see while you’re snorkeling.
-Overall, this mask is ideal for those who snorkel on a regular basis, and it is extremely comfortable, whilst very easy to breathe when wearing the mask.
-The viewing area is 180 degrees, and there is a dry snorkel mechanism in the top, to stop water from leaking inside.
-Fog-resistance comes as standard and the mask is also very easy to clean.
+This mask is compatible with GoPro, so you can easily attach the camera and capture all the beautiful sights you see while snorkeling.
+Overall, this mask is ideal for those who snorkel regularly, and it is incredibly comfortable while straightforward to breathe when wearing the mask.
+The viewing area is 180 degrees, and a dry snorkel mechanism is on the top to stop water from leaking inside.
+Fog resistance comes as standard, and the mask is also straightforward to clean.
 On a separate note, it comes in all different colors, so your snorkeling equipment can match your style.

 - Fog resistant and a 180-degree viewing area

 - Dry snorkel technology to stop water leaking in